FakeHaacked/FizzBuzz/readme.md

-I am a noob, please send me the codez.
+I am a noob, please send me the codes.